Xinjiang

 Some argue that there are no worse problems –fundamentalism, suicide bombings, war- just because the Han are repressing the Uyghur population to inhuman extremes.
 This is easily proven wrong, and anyone who has been to the area knows this much.
 Moreover, a simple look at the World can tell us that even the most extreme repression by the army does not guarantee peace, but rather the opposite, as seen in Uzbekistan, Chechnya or Palestine.
 It is not mainly force, but prosperity and stability that have kept the Uyghurs silent.

 The party’s interethnic policies have failed, but the very existence of these policies and their actual enforcement speaks a lot for the nature of the CPC’s intentions.
 The clear goal of the party is to guarantee China’s unity, stability and harmony, it is not and has never been to impose the supremacy of the Han.
 Granted, China is an authoritarian regime, and individual rights are not always respected, in Xinjiang or in any other province.
-China needs democracy and rule of law, but this has nothing to do with the oppression of the Uyghur by the Han.
+China needs democracy and rule of law, but this has nothing to do with the oppression of the Uyghur by the Han, as some have imagined.

 Let’s take a look at the essential of these interethnic policies, which mostly come in the form of positive discrimination: 10 added points in the gaokao exams for access to university, partial exclusion from the single child policy, quotas (but rather low) in the administration and, most surprising of all: an explicit policy of lenient treatment for non-political crimes, which is known to all Chinese in the form of the common assumption: “be careful with Uyghurs, they can carry knives”.